-Using a small fraction of the water as previous designs, Gen IV nuclear plant designs, are safe, cost-effective, environmentally-friendly, and still offer tremendous potential for energy production.
-Molten salt reactors using depleted uranium, nuclear waste from other plants, or thorium as complete replacement of uranium, are being planned in Gen IV nuclear plant designs.
+Using a small fraction of the water as in previous designs, Gen IV nuclear plant designs are safe, cost-effective, environmentally friendly, and still offer tremendous potential for energy production.
+Molten salt reactors using depleted uranium, nuclear waste from other plants, or thorium as a complete replacement of uranium, are being planned in Gen IV nuclear plant designs.
 4th generation designs (and many 3rd generation plants, both planned and operational) are autonomous, smart plants, with heightened safety measures.

-Nuclear reactors designed to run on thorium, and depleted uranium, have a very low chance of being developed into a nuclear weapons, produce less radioactive waste, are abundant fuel sources; and are safer, more cost-efficient in addition to being energy-efficient, and cleaner vis-a-vis energy generation compared to current widely deployed nuclear reactors.
+Nuclear reactors designed to run on thorium and depleted uranium, have a very low chance of being used to develop nuclear weapons, produce less radioactive waste, are abundant fuel sources; and are safer, more cost-efficient in addition to being energy-efficient, and cleaner vis-a-vis energy generation compared to current widely deployed nuclear reactors.

-The U.S., Europe, and even some of the aforementioned developing countries, also have large stockpiles of depleted uranium, with more being produced every day, which would work in many of the 4th generation designs.
-3rd generation nuclear plants are already operating, and some 4th generation plants are projected to be developed and ready for operation by 2025.
-4th generation nuclear promises to produce abundant, low-cost energy safely, and with little environmental impact.
+The U.S., Europe, and even some of the aforementioned developing countries, also have large stockpiles of depleted uranium.
+More depleted uranium is being produced every day, which would work in many of the 4th generation designs.
+A few 3rd generation nuclear plants are already operating, and some more are projected to be developed and ready for operation by 2025.
+4th Gen nuclear promises to produce abundant, low-cost energy safely, and with little environmental impact.

 For a comprehensive guide on public policy that increases nuclear energy globally, in order to help fight anthropogenic climate change, please see: Public policy proposal to stabilize greenhouse gas emissions